A brief history of national cinema

 When Hollywood comes to Singapore

 French, Italians, Europeans and Americans have always been fascinated by the exoticism of Singapore.
-With its recognizable Skyline and lush landscapes, it's only natural that the cinema should still invite itself here today.
-John Chu's Crazy Rich Asians (2019) is largely set here, and was of course filmed on location.
-You'll easily recognize the structures of the Gardens by the Bay, the sleek lines of the Marina Bay Sands, but also the beautiful facade of the Raffles Hotel, and the CHIJMES chapel, where the marriage of the two protagonists Colin Khoo and Araminta Lee is celebrated.
-An impressive box-office hit in the U.S., Crazy Rich Asians is a funny, endearing comedy that will put you in the perfect frame of mind to make the most of your stay.
+With its unmistakable skyline and lush landscapes, it's only natural that the cinema should still invite itself there today.
+Jon M. Chu's Crazy Rich Asians (2018) is largely set in Singapore.
+It's easy to recognize the structures of the Gardens by the Bay, the sleek lines of the Marina Bay Sands, but also the beautiful facade of the Raffles Hotel, and the Chijmes Chapel, where the marriage of the two protagonists Colin Khoo and Araminta Lee is celebrated.
+An impressive box-office success, this funny and endearing comedy will put you in the perfect frame of mind to make the most of your stay.

 Seeing movies in Singapore

-With over 280 screens and cinemas to suit all tastes, Singapore's cinematic landscape is so rich you won't know where to turn.
+With more than 270 screens and cinemas to suit all tastes, you won't know where to turn as Singapore's cinematic landscape is so rich.
 If you're looking for a pure blockbuster experience, head to the Shaw Lido.
 With its IMAX screen, comfortable seats and immersive technology, you'll be plunged into the heart of Hollywood's greatest films.
 And for a more intimate experience, or to discover more independent cinema, head to The Projector, an art house specialist where you can also enjoy local beers and surprising snacks.
 Finally, check the dates of your stay.
 Who knows, maybe you'll stumble across the red carpets of the Singapore International Film Festival?
 Since 1987, this event has been welcoming thousands of film buffs, and promises some great discoveries.
 It's the perfect gateway for any film buff visiting Singapore.